How works Microsoft Defender Threat Intelligence / Defender TI – and what is the difference between free and paid

 - Defender TI Free community offering (limited)

 Without any Defender TI Premium license, it is possible to use the Defender Threat Intelligence Portal and access the context part of the free offering with limited data.

 For the Defender TI Premium solution, the license is currently available for €3900 license/month or €45,803 license/year.
 The trial can be activated via admin.microsoft.com.
 The license is user/assigned.
 The trial enables 5 licenses.

 Assign the available Defender Threat Intelligence license to the user.
 Important: Defender Threat intelligence UI is licensed per user.
 So make sure the users are assigned a license for using the premium functionalities and full dataset with all historic data or use the free community edition without any assignment.

 Defender TI Portal

 The portal is available via: ti.defender.microsoft.com.
-The free limited version can be used without any additional pricing or trial activation.
+The free limited/ community version can be used without any additional pricing or trial activation.